hemanta212/blogger-cli/README.md

 ## Features
-* Out of the box support for github pages
-* Custom conversion of ipynb notebook with great support for mobile devices as well.
+* Robust conversion of ipynb notebooks with great support for mobile devices as well.
-* Manage your blog entirely from command line.
+* Built in support for disqus, google analytics, navigation bar, mathjax and code highlighting.
+* Blog management: updating index, parsing out images, managing topics and metadata.
 * Write and post blogs from android or any micro device.
 All that is required is command line with python and pip.
-* Built in design, blog_templates for rapidly setting your blog from scratch
+* Built in design, blog_templates for rapidly setting up your blog from scratch.
-* Support for custom themes and templates
+* Fully customizable with support for custom themes and templates
+* Also support conversion of other file formats like markdown.
+You can also implement your own.

 ## Installation